-Candidates may apply directly to the Proctors if on the basis of self-certification, otherwise applications must be submitted via their college or department.
+Candidates may apply directly to the Proctors if on the basis of self-certification using Student Self-Service if it is the first extension request for an assessment, otherwise applications must be submitted via their college or department.

 The Department of Continuing Education (OUDCE) has delegated permission from the Proctors to consider extension and late submission requests under Part 14.
 Students in OUDCE must submit their requests via an online form - further details are available from the Department website.